apiel/zicTracker/README.md

 TODO

-Tracks can be synched together to make polymophic instument, so one track is a copy of the other, just notes differ.
+Tracks can be synched together to make polyphonic instument, so one track is a copy of the other, just notes differ.
 Keyboard can also be link to multiple track at once, to play some harmonic.

 ## Instrument